SEU-ALLEN-codebase/BrainParcellation/data/evaluation/README.md

-# Evaluation here
+# Reconstruction evaluation

 # Usage
-1. To reassignm soma regions considering minor registration errors using `soma_reassign.py`:

-   `python soma_reassign.py`
+1. Assign the brain region for each neuron (soma), using `soma_reassign.py`